 My quiet, clean and intimate studio, unmatched in the Tallahassee area, is equipped with two Baldwin 6’3 L concert grand pianos, as well as one Kawai 801-C upright acoustic piano.
 Several keyboards, and a harpsichord are also available.

 The backbone of any piano studio should be a well-regulated, quality instrument.
 Due to their extensive use, the grand pianos in my studio are tuned at least two times per year (with additional tunings as needed for special events, such as audition recordings and master classes).
 Temperature and humidity are carefully regulated and monitored to this end.
 The hygrometers inside the pianos aren’t just tools to ensure consistency, but also conversation starters for my students’ parents.
 Once they inquire about them, I can chat about the importance of keeping the piano tuned and well regulated, optimal humidity and temperature conditions, placement within the house, etc.

 I have put a lot of thought and work in designing my piano studio.
 The art is fun, irreverent, yet pertinent.
 I fell in love with a set of composer banners that I saw at my local music store.
 Upon inquiring, I was told that they were not for sale, and that they were part of a publicity campaign.
-After a couple of phone calls and e-mails to Germany, Baerenreiter Publishing graciously shipped a set free of charge.
-My students love the funny composer pictures and quotes.
+After a couple of phone calls and e-mails to Germany, Bäerenreiter Publishing graciously shipped a set free of charge.
+My students are always curious about and love the funny composer pictures and quotes.

 A positive environment should extend not just to the student and instructor, but to the parents and/or siblings that are waiting, sometimes in excess of 90 minutes, for a lesson to end.
 Therefore, I set aside a small waiting area, with comfortable seating, refreshments, coffee, Wi-Fi, and a table with pertinent literature.